undel-gh/HA-Laundry-Monitor/docs/en/STATE_MACHINE.md

 | Explicit unload confirmed  | `laundry_monitor.machine_unloaded`         |
 | Any public state change    | `laundry_monitor.state_changed`            |

+For `laundry_monitor.final_spin_detected`, event-specific evidence should identify the confirmation path and include the relevant vibration/electrical support available at the time of confirmation.

 State restoration after restart must not emit lifecycle events unless a genuinely new transition is detected.

 ## 17. State Invariants